Job protection requirements for employers

 Healthcare coverage requirements

-Starting January 1, 2026, if an employee qualifies for job protection under PFML, you must:
+Starting January 1, 2026, if an employee qualifies for job protection under Paid Leave, you must:

 You are not required to maintain coverage if: